arpa2/http-sasl-servlet/README.md

 <img src="https://mansoft.nl/arpa2/http-sasl-client-java.svg" width="100%"/>

 ## Running SaslServlet
-After cloning open the directory in Netbeans and deploy the .war on a Java Application Servet like tomcat
+After cloning open the directory in Netbeans and deploy the .war on a Java Application Servlet like tomcat